We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 As with most skin care products, not all retinol creams are created equal.
 Key ingredients to look for include tretinoin, tazarotene, and adapalene, Kobets says.

-Your dermatologist can confirm whether you’re a good candidate for retinol creams at all since they may be too rough on sensitive skin or conditions like rosacea.
+Your dermatologist can confirm whether you’re a good candidate for retinol creams at all since they may be too rough on sensitive skin or conditions like eczema and rosacea.
 Once you’ve gotten the all-clear, consider the following factors when shopping.

 Retinol comes in strengths ranging from